IgorFandre/ALSO-DFT/README.md

 ```

 ## Limitations
 Based on our evaluations and community feedback, DFT performs strongly on tasks with non-deterministic solution trajectories—i.e., those that admit multiple valid reasoning paths—such as mathematical chain-of-thought (CoT) reasoning, solutions to highly complex coding problems, and multimodal reasoning with informative CoT.
-By contrast, its performance is weaker on tasks with a single, well-specified ground-truth answer, particularly when the associated CoT is highly constrained and near-deterministic (low-entropy).
+By contrast, its performance is weaker on tasks with a single, well-specified ground-truth answer, particularly when the associated CoT (if exists) is highly constrained and near-deterministic (low-entropy).

 ## Citation
 If you find this paper valuable for your research or applications, we would appreciate it if you could cite our work: